 Phase One of Recovery Works Martinsville—situated on 9.25 acres at 504 Grand Valley Boulevard—is a 32-bed withdrawal management (detox) and residential treatment center, and is the first program of several to start treating individuals suffering from drug and/or alcohol addiction.

-Soon to follow are outpatient counseling programs with nearby recovery housing; a 32-bed inpatient psychiatric care center for individuals with mental health issues related to substance use disorders; and an outpatient opioid addiction treatment center called Martinsville Treatment Services.
+Soon to follow are outpatient counseling programs with nearby recovery housing and an outpatient opioid addiction treatment center called Martinsville Treatment Services.

 “What makes this project so unique is having an opioid treatment program on site.
 We will be able to offer the full continuum of care on one campus, which truly reflects our mission of treating people where they’re at and where they’re willing to accept care,” said Pinnacle Treatment Centers CEO Joe Pritchard, a U.S. Navy veteran who made his personal journey through recovery and is now dedicated to helping others.
 “Our patients will have access to whatever therapies they need to achieve lifelong recovery.”